sanson0/obelisk_jewellery/README.md

 The jewellery store Obelisk has been set up to enable shoppers to purchase a range of jewellery
 ## User stories

-A full list of user stories is provided in the pdf
+A full list of [user stories](docs/user_stories_obelisk.pdf) is provided.

 # Features
 Features across pages and features for individual pages are listed.
-A link to the wireframe is provided.
+A link to the [wireframe](docs/obelisk_jewellery_wireframe.pdf) is provided.
 The wireframe shows mock-ups of the main pages of the app including views on devices of different screen widths.
 ## Features across all pages
 ### Header
 The header contains the